Business collaboration with Nazi Germany: American manufacturers

 Like Swiss banks, American car companies deny helping the Nazi war machine or profiting from forced labor at their German subsidiaries during World War II.
-"General Motors was far more important to the Nazi war machine than Switzerland," according to Bradford Snell.
-"The Nazis could have invaded Poland and Russia without Switzerland.
+According to researcher Bradford Snell, "General Motors was far more important to the Nazi war machine than Switzerland. ...
+The Nazis could have invaded Poland and Russia without Switzerland.
 They could not have done so without GM."
-In some cases, GM and Ford agreed to convert their German plants to military production when U.S. government documents show they were still resisting calls for military production in US plants at home.
+In some cases, GM and Ford agreed to convert their German plants to military production when U.S. government documents show they were still resisting calls for military production in U.S. plants at home.

-In December 1941, when the United States entered the war against Germany, 250 American firms owned more than $450 million of German assets.
+In December 1941, when the U.S. entered World War II, 250 American firms owned more than $450 million of German assets.
 Major American companies with investments in Germany included General Motors, IT&T, Eastman Kodak, Standard Oil, Singer, International Harvester, Gillette, Coca-Cola, Kraft, Westinghouse, and United Fruit.

 IBM

 The Nazis reportedly made extensive use of Hollerith punch card and accounting equipment, and IBM's majority-owned German subsidiary, Deutsche Hollerith Maschinen GmbH (Dehomag), supplied them with this equipment starting in the early 1930s.
 The equipment was critical to Nazi efforts through ongoing censuses to categorize citizens of both Germany and other nations under Nazi control.
 The census data enabled the round-up of Jews and other targeted groups, and catalogued their movements through the machinery of the Holocaust, including internment in the concentration camps.
 Nazi concentration camps operated a Hollerith department called Hollerith Abteilung, which had IBM machines that also included calculating and sorting machines.
 The history community has long debated whether IBM was complicit in the use of these machines, whether the machines used were IBM branded, and even whether tabulating machines were used for this purpose at all.